 In a prepared springform pan, spread the batter evenly and bake for 35-45 minutes or until a toothpick comes out clean.
 Meanwhile, make the apricot glazing.

 in a small saucepan over medium heat.
-Cook and stir until the mixture thickens, about 2-3 minutes.
-Strain through a wire mesh sieve and keep warm until use.
+Cook and stir until the mixture thickens about 2-3 minutes.
+Strain through a wire mesh sieve and keep warm until ready to use.

 Turn the cake upside-down so that the flat side is on top.
 Cut the cake horizontally into two even layers.